marky116x/Intership-Surfboard-coreillustrio/week-5/Day-24.md

      })
      ```

-  Here’s your text with corrected spacing and formatting for clarity:

 ---

 **5. Routing Setup (`app.routes.ts`):**

 - Defines routes for login (`/login`), signup (`/signup`), and home (`/home`).
 - Default route redirects users to the login page.
 - Any unknown routes are also redirected to `/login`.
+- login will route to '/home'.

 ---